 Relatives and friends may call at the funeral home from 3 to 4 PM prior to the funeral.
 Those attending are required to have a facial cover and adhere to the social distancing guidelines.

 In lieu of flowers, please consider a donation to the Abraham House of Rome.

 Please offer online condolences at: www.BarryFuneralHome.com.

 “Oh!
-I have slipped the surely bonds of Earth…Put out my hand, and touched the face of God.” (“High Flight” by John Gillespie Magee)To plant a tree in memory of Joseph Cimo, please visit Tribute Store
+I have slipped the surely bonds of Earth…Put out my hand, and touched the face of God.” (“High Flight” by John Gillespie Magee)To plant a beautiful memorial tree in memory of Joseph Cimo, please visit our Tree Store